 Marina Broadley MBACP Register Member

-Hello and a warm welcome to my two practices: Hinckley Counselling and Leicester Private Counselling for Women in Groby.
-I'm Marina Broadley and for many years I have provided confidential counselling and therapy who are experiencing personal, emotional, physical and relationship difficulties in their lives.
+Hello and a warm welcome to my two practices: Hinckley Counselling and Leicester Private Counselling for Women in Kirby Muxloe.
+I'm Marina Broadley and for many years I have helped thousands of people who are struggling to manage personal, emotional, physical and relationship difficulties in their lives.

-If you've chosen to feel better and live differently you'll be looking for a counsellor who you feel drawn to.
+Its likely that your are looking for a counsellor who you feel drawn to.
 From my profile here you can link to my websites, and this will be helpful to you.
 In the meantime here is some information about me and how I can help you.